reno-router/reno/README.md

 Then you can run:

-* `deno run example/index.ts` - starts the example server
+* `deno run --allow-net example/index.ts` - starts the example server
 * `deno test` - runs the unit tests

 ## Functionality Checklist